 - Carbamic acid

-There are all sorts of natural alternatives to chemicals like these that can keep your cosmetics free of bugs and microorganisms but that don’t subject you to health risks.
+There are all sorts of natural alternatives to chemicals like these that don't subject you to health risks.
 These include thyme, vitamin E, vitamin C, and even lavender and rosemary.
 Plus these ingredients provide skin benefits on their own, as well as preserving the formula, so why would you use anything else?

 Have you gotten rid of products with IPBC?
 Did you experience an allergy from it?
 Please share your story.